fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 2. Create a new PostgreSQL database cluster
 3. Choose an appropriate plan
 4. Once created, go to the "Connection" tab
-5. Copy the connection string and add it as your `DATABASE_URL` environment variable in the App Platform
+5. Copy the connection string and add it as your `DATABASE_URL` environment variable for both components

 ### 5. Deploy Your App